Shopify/ghostferry/master/_sources/tutorialcopydb.rst.txt

-This tutorial aims to provide you with a first look on how to operate ghostferry-copydb to copy data from one database to another so you can have some experiencing actually running Ghostferry.
+This tutorial aims to provide you with a first look on how to operate ghostferry-copydb to copy data from one database to another so you can have some experience with actually running Ghostferry.
 A production run of a data migration will be largely similar, although you will have to consider how to appropriately perform the cutover operations with respect to the applications accessing the database.
 Recommendations on how to run copydb in production can